APPENDIX "B"

 policies from different organizations.
 The selection, such as it was,

-illustrates only that there are differing views, while the judge
+illustrated only that there were differing views, while the judge

 acknowledged that the "official" position of an association on assisted

-suicide and euthanasia does not necessarily represent the views of all of
+suicide and euthanasia did not necessarily represent the views of all of

 B5.3.1 Predictably, the ethicists called by the plaintiffs differed from